 • Identify ecological models to identify appropriate solutions to the health problems of cities at the individual, family, community, municipal, regional, national, and global levels

-• Select appropriate epidemiological methods to characterize patterns of health, disease, and inequalities in health in urban populations and subpopulations
+• Select appropriate epidemiological methods to characterize patterns of health and disease

 What Can You Do With a Degree in Urban Health?

-Public health practitioners also collaborate with urban and regional planners to assess, implement, and evaluate strategies of health in all policies, such as healthy and equitable housing and neighborhoods, safe and active transportation, and issues of sanitation and air quality.
-Together, public health practitioners and urban and regional planners can help create or revitalize communities, address infrastructure issues, and accommodate population growth.
+Public health practitioners also collaborate with urban and regional planners to assess, implement, and evaluate strategies of health in all policies, such as healthy housing and neighborhoods, safe and active transportation, and issues of sanitation and air quality.

 MPH Urban Health Career Opportunities